2017 Reunion pictures are being updated daily. If you have any pictures you would like to share, please feel free to send them to the WebMaster.

 Unfortunately, planned visits to the ‘Mardi Gras World’ (MGW) for 65 people, which were scheduled for Friday and Saturday, had to be cancelled.
 We were informed two days before the reunion started that the ‘American Idol’ show would be filming at that location on Friday and Saturday and that MGW could not conduct tours during the filming.

 With the exception of the ‘Remembrance’ on Thursday and the ‘Haunted History’ tour on Friday, the Association limited scheduling any night time ‘Grant Group’ activities.
 This provided ample time for the reunion attendees to enjoy the other numerous New Orleans area activities which were not included in the ‘Grant Group’ activities and to most certainly visit the French Quarter.

-Along with a daily continental breakfast, an abundance of ‘adult beverages’ and soft drinks were provided to all hands between 0900 and 2300 daily in the Grant Hospitality Room, as well as plenty of munchies, sandwich material, hot dogs, chili, fresh popcorn and other snacks readily available in the room to go along with the beverages.
+Along with a daily continental breakfast, an abundance of ‘adult beverages’ and soft drinks were provided for all hands between 0900 and 2300 daily in the Grant Hospitality Room.
+There were plenty of ‘munchies’, sandwich material, hot dogs, chili, fresh popcorn and other snacks readily available in the room to go along with the beverages.